 The World’s Most Famous Doors

-221b Baker Street, London Home to possibly the most well-known detective in fictional history, 221b Baker Street (above) has been seen in countless TV and movie adaptations through the years.
-Created by Sir Arthur Conan Doyle, Sherlock and his compatriot Dr Watson have solved many mysterious at the famous address.
+Home to arguably the most well-known detective in fictional history, 221b Baker Street has been seen in countless TV and movie adaptations through the years.
+Created by Sir Arthur Conan Doyle, Sherlock Holmes and his compatriot Dr Watson have solved many mysteries at the famous address.
 Funnily enough, when Conan Doyle originally wrote his stories, Baker Street only went up to number 85.
-However, in the 1930’s the road was extended and the new residents of 221b soon started receiving a lot of mail – from Sherlock fans across the globe!
-Nowadays you’ll find the Sherlock Holmes museum located at 221b Baker Street.
+However, in the 1930s the road was extended and the new residents of 221b soon started receiving a lot of mail – from Sherlock fans across the globe.
+Nowadays, you’ll find the Sherlock Holmes museum located at 221b Baker Street.

-10 Downing Street, London Perhaps the most iconic door in the world, 1 woman and 52 men have walked through this door as Prime Minister of the United Kingdom.
-The black door has been the backdrop to interviews, news broadcasts and famous statements about world events throughout the years, and is possibly the most televised door in the world.
-The door is constantly guarded by police and can only be opened from the inside, and the original door was removed during the Second World War.
+British politics has had its ups and downs and been fronted by many faces throughout history – but the one consistent element is the polished black door of number 10, Downing Street.
+It’s provided the backdrop to interviews, news broadcasts and famous statements about world events throughout the years and is possibly the most televised door in the world.
+The prime minister’s residence is constantly guarded by police and can only be opened from the inside.
+The original door was removed during the Second World War.
 It is made from bomb-proof metal with a high-quality gloss coating, hence why it appears so shiny.
 The old black oak door was removed in 1991 after a bomb attack by the IRA.